 There are specific scholarships available for this program.
 To be eligible, students must meet the eligibility criteria for the program, and submit a completed program application as well as the scholarship questionnaire within the application by the final application deadline listed below.
 The scholarship application for the Dolomites program is a questionnaire located within the GEO application for this program (the questionnaire is a part of the online application).
 Awards range from $500-$1,500.
 Students will be notified of the outcome of their scholarship application after the final application deadline and after scholarship essays have been reviewed.
 Review of scholarship essays and program applications generally takes up to two weeks after the deadline, but in some cases can take longer.

-Students will earn 6 credits through experiential learning during the 14-day program plus four mandatory and required pre-departure sessions in May before departing for Italy.
+Students will earn 6 credits through experiential learning during the 14-day program plus mandatory and required pre-departure sessions before departing for Italy.
 This is an interdisciplinary course, with upper-division UO credit applicable toward a variety of majors.
 Students should speak with the relevant academic advisor in their major/minor for specific details.
 The following list of majors/minors have approved the program to count towards degree requirements:

 - Core Education - Arts & Letters and Global Perspectives

 - Environmental Studies and Environmental Science under Area 4 Environmental Issues course requirement and as an option for the ENVS minor.

 - Global Studies as Block B (Professional Concentration) if a student’s concentration is Environmental Issues.
 Block C (Geographic Focus) if a student’s concentration is Europe.
 Credits can also fulfill specific language goals for GLBL students.

 - Comparative Literature

 The program begins with two days in the city of Bolzano for orientation and visits to local museums.
 The next eight days will be spent on the trail and moving through the mountains.
 The planned route may change before or during the program due to scheduling changes, inclement weather, or other factors.
 See a tentative map of the route this program will follow.